BestTimesToVisit.com Logo

 safety

-Ottawa is generally a very safe city, but like any urban center, it's wise to be aware of your surroundings, especially at night.
-Stick to well-lit areas when walking alone, and if you're using ride-sharing services, always double-check the license plate and driver's name against the app.
+Ottawa is a very safe city, but like anywhere, it's wise to be aware of your surroundings, especially at night.
+Stick to well-lit areas when walking downtown or in the ByWard Market after dark.
+The local police are very visible and helpful if you need assistance.

 NEWVANGA Universal USB-C Travel Adapter (All-in-One)